behzadea12/Paqet-Tunnel-Manager/README.md

 Management script for **paqet**: a raw socket, KCP-based tunnel designed for firewall/DPI bypass.
 Supports **Kharej (external) server** and **Iran client (entry point)** configurations.

+To receive information and news, join the Telegram channel: @BehzadEa12

 ---